 The historic luxury US Grant hotel is the ultimate epicurean experience.
 Architecturally, it is a neighborhood icon that stands side-by-side with other legendary Downtown buildings along Broadway.
 It is the sole historic luxury hotel in Core-Columbia.
 The US Grant, Hotel Palomar, The Bristol, and The Sophia all advertise themselves as Gaslamp hotels, but in fact, they are in Core-Columbia on the outside edges of the Gaslamp Quarter.
 The DoubleTree Downtown is on the edge of Little Italy, and the Wyndham is the only waterfront hotel in the district.

-Who Should Stay at Core-Columbia
+Who Should Stay in San Diego Core-Columbia

 Core-Columbia is a clear choice for business professionals.
 The proximity to city and county government offices, courthouses, banks, and other financial and corporate entities makes doing business in San Diego more convenient.
 Image-conscious, budget-minded, and overworked business professionals can find accommodations to suit their needs.
 These hotels can provide a retreat from the pressures of business, or an invaluable support to close the deal.